Post

 which shows that $y_1$ and $y_2$ are proportional.

-Coming back, for equation ($\ref{eqn:general_sol}$) to be a general solution, $y_1$ and $y_2$ must be solutions to equation ($\ref{eqn:homogeneous_linear_ode}$) and at the same time be linearly independent (not proportional to each other) in the interval $I$.
-A pair of solutions $(y_1, y_2)$ to equation ($\ref{eqn:homogeneous_linear_ode}$) that satisfies these conditions and is linearly independent in the interval $I$ is called a basis or fundamental system of solutions to equation ($\ref{eqn:homogeneous_linear_ode}$) in the interval $I$.
+Returning to our discussion, for Eq. ($\ref{eqn:general_sol}$) to be a general solution, $y_1$ and $y_2$ must be solutions to Eq. ($\ref{eqn:homogeneous_linear_ode}$) and also be linearly independent (not proportional to each other) on the interval $I$.
+A pair of solutions $(y_1, y_2)$ of Eq. ($\ref{eqn:homogeneous_linear_ode}$) that are linearly independent on an interval $I$ is called a basis or a fundamental system of solutions for Eq. ($\ref{eqn:homogeneous_linear_ode}$) on $I$.

 By using the initial conditions to determine the two constants $c_1$ and $c_2$ in the general solution ($\ref{eqn:general_sol}$), we obtain a unique solution that passes through the point $(x_0, K_0)$ and has a slope of $K_1$ at that point.
-This is called a particular solution to the differential equation ($\ref{eqn:homogeneous_linear_ode}$).
+This is called a particular solution of the ODE ($\ref{eqn:homogeneous_linear_ode}$).

-If equation ($\ref{eqn:homogeneous_linear_ode}$) is continuous on an open interval $I$, it must have a general solution, and this general solution includes all possible particular solutions.
-In other words, in this case, equation ($\ref{eqn:homogeneous_linear_ode}$) does not have singular solutions that cannot be obtained from the general solution.
+If Eq. ($\ref{eqn:homogeneous_linear_ode}$) is continuous on an open interval $I$, it is guaranteed to have a general solution, and this general solution includes all possible particular solutions.
+In this case, Eq. ($\ref{eqn:homogeneous_linear_ode}$) does not have a singular solution that cannot be obtained from the general solution.

 Reduction of Order

-If we can find one solution to a second-order homogeneous differential equation, we can find a second solution linearly independent of this solution, i.e., a basis, by solving a first-order differential equation as follows.
+If we can find one solution to a second-order homogeneous ODE, we can find a second, linearly independent solution—that is, a basis—by solving a first-order ODE as follows.
 This method is called reduction of order.

 \[y^{\prime\prime} + p(x)y^\prime + q(x)y = 0\]

-suppose we know one solution $y_1$ to this equation in an open interval $I$.
+let’s assume we know one solution $y_1$ on an open interval $I$.

 \[\begin{align*} y &= y_2 = uy_1, \\ y^{\prime} &= y_2^{\prime} = u^{\prime}y_1 + uy_1^{\prime}, \\ y^{\prime\prime} &= y_2^{\prime\prime} = u^{\prime\prime}y_1 + 2u^{\prime}y_1^{\prime} + uy_1^{\prime\prime} \end{align*}\]